 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud and to review your account statements and credit reports for suspicious activity.
-You may also review the information contained in the attached Steps You Can Take to Help Protect Your Information.
-There you will also find more information on the credit monitoring and identity protection services we are making available to you.
-While Valley County will cover the cost of these services, you will need to complete the activation process.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors over the next 12 to 24 months.
+Please also review the information contained in the enclosed "Steps You Can Take to Help Protect Your Personal Information."
+You may also enroll in the complimentary identity credit monitoring services we are making available to you.
+Enrollment instructions are attached to this letter.

 For More Information.
-We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call our dedicated assistance line at (888) 994-0269 Monday through Friday from 8 a.m. to 10 p.m.
-Central, and Saturday and Sunday from 10 a.m. to 7 p.m.
-Central.
-You may also write to Valley County at P.O.
-Box 1350, Cascade, ID 83611.
+We understand you may have additional questions not addressed by this letter.
+If you have questions, please call our dedicated assistance line at (844) 866-3863 Monday through Friday 9 am - 11 pm EST, Saturday and Sunday 11 am - 8 pm CST (excluding major U.S. holidays).